top of page

 Leasing your property for recreational activities has the potential to be a fulfilling endeavor, economically and societally.
 It's a testament to the growing acknowledgment of the restorative powers of nature.
 However, stepping into this sector requires thoughtful planning, legal preparation, and a dedication to the wilderness you call your own.

 For landowners looking to take the first step, start with a vision that aligns with the unique features of your property and the values you uphold.
 Engaging with the local community and support systems for outdoor enthusiasts is imperative for a sustainable and successful venture.
-Unlock the potential of your land, and in doing so, you'll provide a service that enriches the lives of others while securing the legacy of your property for generations to come.
+You can also start by listing your land for lease for free on LandGate's marketplace to market your property to a nationwide network of individuals and organizations actively seeking recreational properties for lease.
+This is free, with no obligations to accept any offers:

 bottom of page